What Are the Risks of Disc Protrusion?

 Integrity Spine and Orthopedics specializes in performing minimally invasive spinal procedures for a range of spine conditions, including bulging and herniated discs.
 We also offer pain management and general orthopedic services to help you manage acute or chronic back and joint pain.

-Please call us at 904-456-0017 to request an appointment to see one of our board-certified orthopedic doctors in our Jacksonville or Merritt Island, FL, clinic locations.
+Please call us at 904-456-0017 to request an appointment to see one of our board-certified orthopedic doctors in our Jacksonville, FL, clinic location.
 We also offer free MRI reviews to qualified patients — contact us today for more information.